 The Diabetes-Friendly Meal Plan

-Delicious meals designed to help you manage diabetes
+Delicious meals designed to help you

-Organic fresh produce and lean meats & seafood
+Organic fresh produce and lean meats &

-No research, no planning, just cooking
+No research, no planning, so you can get

 Diabetes Management Done Deliciously

 High-quality carbs from whole foods like whole grains, beans, and lentils

 10 grams of protein or more per serving